MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 # Opening and Assessing Issues

-All contributors can open issues using the templates available for a [bug](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Bug&template=bug-report.md&title=), [document issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), [feature request](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), and [security vulnerability](https://github.com/microsoft/MixedRealityToolkit-Unity/security/advisories/new).
+All Contributors can open issues using the templates available for a [bug](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Bug&template=bug-report.md&title=), [document issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), [feature request](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), and [security vulnerability](https://github.com/microsoft/MixedRealityToolkit-Unity/security/advisories/new).
 Consider the following when opening a new issue:

 * First check that there isn't already an issue tracking the problem or feature.
 * Create a title that is concise, but provides enough details to quickly give a basic understanding of the issue.
-* Write descriptions that provide as much as detail as possible to help contributors diagnosis the problem.
+* Write descriptions that provide as much as detail as possible to help Contributors diagnosis the problem.
 Images or videos are a big plus for visual or UI bugs.
 * Make sure to provide steps that can consistently reproduce the problem or bug.
 * Make sure to provide platform and version information.
 Such as device type, operating system, and Unity version.
 * Consider providing an example Unity project that has a isolated reproduction of the bug.
-This is extremely helpful to contributors fixing the issue.
+This is extremely helpful to Contributors fixing the issue.

-## Obtaining the role
+## The role

 Contributors with the **triage** role can assist with issue assessment.
-A maintainer can assign this role to a contributor, as long as the contributor has demonstrated the following:

-* Must be part of the one of the Mixed Reality Toolkit's steering committee [affiliated organizations](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/STEERING-COMMITTEE.md).
-* Must have read and accepted the contributor guidelines.
-* Must have shown a consistent pattern of helpful, non-threatening, and friendly behavior towards other community members in the past.
-* Should be active on Mixed Reality Toolkit community forums.

-If the contributor leaves the affiliated organization, the contributor will lose the **triage** role.

 ## Assessing issues

-During triage, contributors should look for issues with the "Needs: Triage" label.
+During triage, Contributors should look for issues with the "Needs: Triage" label.
 This label will be applied to any new issue created in the project.

 ### Initial assessment